naclonts/portfolio-blog/content/blog/text-to-audiobook-app-with-kubernetes/index.md

 I opted to organize these packages using Kubernetes, mostly for the sake of doing a hands-on project with K8s.
 Kubernetes will also allow us to deploy this application to the cloud and enable stuff like auto-scaling.
 This could be very useful if multiple users are generating audiobooks, as each worker process can take quite a while.

-Translating our app architecture into Kubernetes component gives us this:
+Translating our app architecture into Kubernetes objects gives us this:

 ![Kubernetes system diagram](./Architecture-diagram---Kubernetes.png)